-I am a Senior Lecturer and Assistant Director of the Data Analytics and Policy Program at Johns Hopkins University.
-I received my PhD in Political Science at the University of Illinois at Urbana-Champaign in 2022.
+I am a Senior Lecturer and Assistant Director of the Data Analytics and Policy Program and a Faculty Affiliate at the SNF Agora Institute at Johns Hopkins University.
 My research interests focus on authoritarian nostalgia and related political behavior in post-authoritarian democracies.
 My regional focus is on South Korea and other Asian democracies.
-My research has appeared in Party Politics, Journal of East Asian Studies, International Journal of Press/Politics and Social Science Quarterly and is forthcoming at International Studies Quarterly.
+I received my PhD in Political Science at the University of Illinois at Urbana-Champaign in 2022.
+My research has appeared in Party Politics, Journal of East Asian Studies, International Journal of Press/Politics, Social Science Quarterly, and International Studies Quarterly.

 My research has received support from various sources, including a Faculty Grant Award from the SNF Agora Institute at Johns Hopkins University, a Taiwan Fellowship from the Ministry of Foreign Affairs of Taiwan, a Doctoral Fellowship from the Chiang Ching-kuo Foundation for International Scholarly Exchange, and multiple institutions at the University of Illinois.

 PhD in Political Science, 2022